Hours: Monday–Saturday: 10:00 a.m.–5:00 p.m. / Sunday: 11:00 a.m.–5:00 p.m. / Questions? Call 617-450-7224

 - We will gladly exchange your ticket for a different day if you need to reschedule for any reason.

 - All discount tickets must be obtained in person at the Welcome Hall, at the Christian Science Plaza.

-- Our Terms of Service apply to your visit.
+- Our Terms of Service apply to your ticket purchase and visit.

 Here is what you can expect when visiting at this time.

 We are following enhanced cleaning protocols and provide hand sanitizer stations throughout the exhibit space.

 Note: Discounts can only be applied when purchasing tickets to the Mapparium globe in person.
 All other exhibits in the How Do You See the World? experience are free.

 The exhibits are closed on the following days in 2023:

 Christmas Recess - December 24 - 26, 2022